medenhan/odoo/README.md

 11. By default the AMI creates a new security group called 'Bitnami package for Odoo-15.0.20240310-0 on Debian 12-AutogenByAWSMP--1' with the following rules:
 <img src="images/SG.png" alt="Security Group" width="600" height="100">

+12. Confirm your selection by hitting the “Launch Instances” button.

 ### Prerequisites